xiaolangu/xiaolan_gu.github.io/_pages/about.md

 # About Me

 I am a Data Scientist at LinkedIn specializing in Privacy-Enhancing Technologies (PETs).
-I completed my Ph.D. in Electrical and Computer Engineering at the University of Arizona under the mentorship of Prof. [Ming Li](http://wiser.arizona.edu/mingli/index.html).
+I completed my Ph.D. in Electrical and Computer Engineering at the University of Arizona in 2024, under the mentorship of Prof. [Ming Li](http://wiser.arizona.edu/mingli/index.html).
 During Summer 2022, I interned as an Applied Research Data Scientist at LinkedIn, and in Summer 2019, I was a research intern at Baidu Security Lab.
 I hold a B.S. in Mathematics and System Science and an M.S. in Automation Science and Electrical Engineering, both from Beihang University.

 My research interests focus on  privacy-preserving techniques (e.g., Differential Privacy and Secure Multi-Party Computation) and robust machine learning/federated learning.